 You are responsible for your own accommodation for the days that are not included in the program.

-For most programs, Instituto Franklin-UAH offers a pick-up service from Adolfo Suárez Madrid Barajas International Airport for students who come to Spain on the date and time set by Instituto Franklin-UAH at the beginning of the program.
-You can contact the Undergraduate Student Advisor to find out if the program that you have selected offers this service (email@example.com).
+For most programs, Instituto Franklin-UAH offers a pick-up service from Adolfo Suárez Madrid Barajas International Airport for students who come to Spain.
+Only on the date and time set by Instituto Franklin-UAH and at the beginning of the program.
+You can contact the Undergraduate Student Advisor to find out if the program that you have selected offers this service (firstname.lastname@example.org).

 If you come on your own, public transportation or taxi are available from the airport to Alcalá de Henares.
 By taxi, it could take 25 minutes to get to the center of Alcalá de Henares.